openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 42: Power reporting in Watts by time interval

 Power reporting in Watts by time interval
 Set value refers to the time interval with which power consumption in Watts is reported (0 – 32767 seconds).
-If for example 300 is entered, energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).
+If for example 300 is entered, energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).<br /&gt<p&gt0 - report disabled<br /&gt1-32767 = 1 second - 32767 seconds interval.
+Reporting enabled with time interval</p&gt

-0 - report disabled
-1-32767 = 1 second - 32767 seconds interval.
-Reporting enabled with time interval
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.